 I’m a big fan of yummy Lotus Biscoff desserts, this easy mug cake is just one of my latest recipes.
 If you have any Biscoff spread leftover you can make this Biscoff rocky road, these Biscoff brownies or a refreshing Biscoff milkshake.

 - This is THE dessert for anyone who wants cake fast!
 There’s no mixing bowls involved, messy work surfaces or any need to preheat your oven – a dream come true.

-- 5 Minutes To Make: This recipe takes 5 minutes to make, that includes prep time too!
+- 5 Minutes To Make: This recipe takes 5 minutes to make, including prep time too!

 - So Customisable: The different flavour combinations you can make with this recipe are pretty much endless.

-You only need the five ingredients below for this sugar free Biscoff mug cake, there’s no egg in this recipe too.
-I find the sweetness from the Biscoff spread enough, so I didn’t add any extra sugar.
+You only need the five ingredients below for this single serving Biscoff mug cake, there’s no egg or added sugar in this recipe.
+I found the sweetness from the Biscoff spread enough, so I didn’t add any extra sugar.